aurelio-amerio/techytok/_drafts/2019-12-25-lesson-unitful.md

 1 m
 ```

-As you can see on line 3 and 6, `uconvert` won't change the unit of the
+As you can see on line 3 and 6, `uconvert` won't change the unit of the argument variable

 # Conclusions